MicrosoftDocs/customer-insights/ci-docs/journeys/dsr-handling.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing DSR export completed](media/dsr-request-export-completed.png "Screenshot showing DSR export completed")

 These requests work only on internal data that aren't directly accessible from Dataverse.
-To completely fulfill the end user's request, don’t forget to delete/export all the associated Dataverse rows, such as contact, lead, account, consent, and previous DSRs from that user, data from customizations, and data from other applications such as Sales and Service.
+To completely fulfill the end user's request, don’t forget to delete/export all the associated Dataverse rows, such as contact, lead, account, consent, and previous DSRs from that user, data from customizations, or data from other applications such as Sales and Service.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]